-- 1 tablespoon baking powder
+- 2 teaspoons baking powder

 - ½ teaspoon cinnamon

-- ¼ teaspoon sea salt
+- ¼ teaspoon salt

 - 2 teaspoons apple cider vinegar

-- ¼ cup melted coconut oil
+- ¼ cup grapeseed, safflower, or canola oil

 - ½ cup applesauce

-Speaking of baked goods, I can’t believe I forgot to share this recipe with you!
+Speaking of baked goods, I can’t believe I forgot to share this recipe with you.

 That right there is vegan date walnut bread.
 It is moist, rich, and full of sweet, caramel-like ribbons of pitted medjool dates.
 I posted it on Food52 last week, and I suggest you check it out immediately.